 Zadie Smith, Swing Time, post-diaspora, dance, mobility, race, gender

 The title of the novel Swing Time (2016) is taken from a 1936 Hollywood musical of the same name, featuring Fred Astaire and Ginger Rogers.
 In the course of the movie, Astaire dances and sings the number “Bojangles of Harlem” in blackface as a tribute, it has been suggested, to Bill “Bojangles” Robinson (Hill 2012).
 The novel also includes important references to Robinson and Astaire’s little-known female contemporary, the dancer Jeni Le Gon, whose presence in the narrative illustrates ways in which dance, as a form of cultural production and expression, continues to reflect and reproduce racial and gendered inequalities.
 As the title suggests, the narrative’s use of dance as the novel’s dominant motif and its numerous references to swing era musicals, to dancers and dancing, present a reconsideration of how, in the context of contemporary Britain, racial, cultural and gendered identities are structured and reconstructed across transnational contexts.
 Black performances of popular dance forms are represented in the novel as a “diasporic resource” (Nassy Brown 2005, 42).
 They are used by its young female protagonists to counter the challenges of a racist, classist society.
 Representations of black dance forms are also used to reveal the asymmetrical power relations that structure its protagonists’ coming of age.
 While the novel’s locations and its references to various forms of cultural production and consumer commodities are presented in specific realist detail, its style, structure and the register of its first person narrator, reflect contemporary preoccupations with time-space compression and with the ways in which time and space are refracted by diverse technologies.
 Zadie Smith’s novel traverses the geographies and temporalities of the Black Atlantic, unsettling conventional definitions of a black African diaspora, and restlessly interrogating easy gestures of identification and belonging.
 In its representations of mother-daughter relationships and female friendships, the narrative demonstrates that the experience of diaspora is complicated by issues of gender.
 Characters in the novel are both compelled by and resistant to the home/hostland paradigm that discourses of diaspora construct: with its focus on mobility, border and boundary-crossing, and mixing the narrative suggests the need for a “new homing sensibility” (Zhang in Rollins 2010, 232).
 The uneven, dislocated, but also felicitous and unexpected cultural connections that are the novel’s focus, create intra and international communities, that in their shifting formations and identifications, can be defined as post-diasporic, a term used in this essay to privilege aspects of diaspora theory’s open-endedness and ambiguity (Rollins 2010).
-Post-diaspora is not used in this essay to signal a rejection of concepts of diaspora, rather the “post” represents another way of thinking about diaspora in an era of increased globalization (Laguerre 2017).
+Post-diaspora does not signal a rejection of concepts of diaspora, rather the “post” represents another way of thinking about diaspora in an era of increased globalization (Laguerre 2017).

 Diaspora, (Post-) diaspora